 What Women Need to Hear about Desire

 Sexuality expert and therapist Esther Perel has a way of re-conceptualizing ideas that feels like a massive paradigm shift, every single time.
-We got to see her in action at In goop Health (you can watch her behind-the-scenes here), and she also co-hosted an intimate dinner with GP and Lisa Rubin for the female-directed and led Gypsy, out from Netflix now.
+We got to see her in action at In goop Health (you can watch her behind-the-scenes here), and she also co-hosted an intimate dinner in 2017 with GP and Lisa Rubin for the female-directed and led Gypsy.
 The all-women dinner, which revolved around sex, relationships, and the owning of desire, inspired the Q&A below.
 Her answers urge us not only to change the conversations we have with our partners, but the internal ones we replay constantly in our mind.
 “If you don’t want to make love to yourself,” Perel asks, “why would you welcome somebody else to do so?”

 For more Perel, see this goop Q&A on sex and monogamy, her boundary-pushing podcast Where Should We Begin?, her debut book Mating in Captivity—and stay tuned for her next read, The State of Affairs, on infidelity, out this fall.